 Relationships are built by praying, caring and supporting one another.

 It’s the result of unlike people committing to love and serve each other and the world.

 - Mission: God’s invitation to participate in his redemptive work

-- Joining together in God’s mission for you, your group and your church
+Join together in God’s mission for you, your group and your church.

-- Engaging the community by determining needs and asking how the group can meet them
+Engage the community by determining needs and asking how the group can meet them.

 When communion, inclusive community and mission are lived out in balance, transformation happens; disciples are formed.
 It’s where these three things come together that the Kingdom of God is experienced.
 Small Groups need to be places where this balance and harmony are found if they are to be places where disciples are formed who will join in God’s mission.